noel-jose-rajan/tux-cmdr/README.md

-Absolutely!
-Here’s a clean, eye-catching README template for your simple terminal C game.
-You can customize it further if you want.

----

 # Simple Terminal Game in C

 A fun and lightweight terminal-based game written in C. Move your character around the box using **WASD** keys and enjoy some classic console action!